- What types of identity theft can monitoring services protect against?

 Some monitoring services may provide you with a false sense of security because of holes in coverage.
 For example, a service may only check with one credit bureau rather than all three, or may fail to report activity in inactive accounts.
 Unless the service specifically states that it will be monitoring all three credit bureaus (Equifax, Experian, and TransUnion), you should assume that only one bureau is being monitored.

-Generally, credit monitoring services cannot protect against the five kinds of fraud which we will describe below.
-Some more comprehensive services may be able to provide limited protection against these other types of fraud.
+Often credit monitoring services cannot protect against the five types of fraud described below.
+Some of the more comprehensive services may be able to provide limited protection against these other types of fraud.
 Generally, services that claim to provide more comprehensive protection monitor online chat rooms, blogs, and news sources to look for evidence of criminal activity.
 However, there is no assurance that a particular fraudulent activity will become the subject of an online discussion.
 The ability of such enhanced services to protect you from fraud is as yet unproven.
-Clearly there is a tremendous amount of fraudulent activity that does not get discussed online.

 In our opinion, most identity theft monitoring services are unable to provide anything close to complete protection for the following kinds of unlawful activity:

-Debit or check card fraud.
+- Debit or check card fraud.
 Debit or check card fraud occurs when an imposter uses your debit card or check card (or a “cloned” card or the information from your card) to remove money from your bank account.
 The imposter does not need to know your PIN because he or she will be able to use the card for an “off-line transaction.”
-For more information, read www.privacyrights.org/fs/fs32-paperplastic.htm.
+For more information, see PRC's guide on debit cards.

-Medical identity theft.
-Identity theft involving one’s health information occurs when an imposter uses an individual’s name and/or other information (often insurance information) to obtain or make false claims for medical goods or services.
+- Medical identity theft.
+Medical identity theft occurs when an imposter uses an individual’s name and/or other information (often insurance information) to obtain or make false claims for medical goods or services.
 Medical identity theft may result in erroneous entries being entered into an existing medical record, or the creation of fictitious medical records in the victim’s name.

 This potentially can have fatal consequences for the victim.
 For example, in an emergency room setting, the victim may be unconscious at the time of treatment.
 If the victim’s medical record reflects the imposter’s blood type, allergies, medications, or other medical conditions, health care providers may make dangerous errors.
 Read more about medical identity theft at the World Privacy Forum's Medical Identity Theft Page.